The Evolution of Dealflow CRM Systems in Venture Capital

 With the close of the 20th century and the onset of the digital age in the early 2000s, the venture capital landscape began to transform.
 The ubiquitous spreadsheets, though still prevalent, began to show their age, and their limitations became strikingly evident.
 This period marked the rise of specialized CRM for VCs tailored, albeit not perfectly, for the unique needs of VCs.

-Here’s how specialized CRMs shaped deal flow:
+Here’s how specialized venture capital CRM systems shaped deal flow:

 Data Integration: Rather than manually entering every piece of data, VCs could now integrate their CRM systems with other tools or databases.
 This allowed for automatic pulling of startup information from emails, contact lists, or even websites.